yasufum/spp-runner/README.md

 You can configure network path between applications on host and guest VMs with SPP.

-SPP provides not only high-performance connectivity, but flexibility with patch panel like interface.
+SPP provides not only high-performance connectivity, but also flexibility with patch panel like interface.